MP: BJP opposes Cong govt's move to allow more liquor shops

 As per the order, existing liquor shop owners, after paying licence fee, can open a sub-shop five kilometres away in urban areas and 10 kilometres away in rural areas.
 Former Chief Minister and BJP national vice president Shivraj Singh Chouhan on Friday wrote a letter to CM Kamal Nath claiming the move was a "New Year gift to the liquor mafia in the state".

-"With this decision, some 2000-25000 new liquor shops will get opened in MP, which ultimately will result in rise in crime, especially against women," Chouhan wrote.
+"With this decision, some 2000-2500 rpt 2500 new liquor shops will get opened in MP, which ultimately will result in rise in crime, especially against women," Chouhan wrote.
 Chouhan, in his letter, claimed it would lead to addiction among youth.

 "I strongly oppose this anti-people decision and appeal to you on behalf of nearly 7.5 crore people of MP to take it back in public interest," he added..